emilyjspencer/dancewear-app/README.md

 * As a user, so that I can see which items are the cheapest, I can sort items by price from lowest to highest

 * As a user, so that I can see which items are the most expensive, I can sort items by price form highest to lowest

+* As a visitor to the website, when I visit the homepage, I see a cookies banner

+* As a registered user who has forgotten their password, I can reset my password

+* As a visitor to the website, so that I can view learn more about the retailer, I can see links to their Instagram, Twitter, Tiktok and Facebook accounts

+* As a German speaker visiting the website, so that I can navigate the site, I can view site content in German

+# CI/CD

+* Need to add TravisCI

+# Testing

+* units tests for Java code - testing controllers, services.
+JUnit
+* tests for React code - Jest
+* e2e tests - Cypress